 A simple model tells me what we have control over.
 For me, it proves relevant because I often encounter questions about what is worth trying to control.
-It can be for others too, especially when they play the blame game—that of blaming their lives entirely on other people or things.
-For this game, we need an answer to what we have control over, as well as what others have control over.
-Then, we can say who could have been responsible for what, and accordingly assign blame or not.
 The model is a psychological one of decision-making: We are a product of our genetics, our environments, and our own free wills.

 The simplicity is what makes it elegant, and it is quickly applicable.
 When you tell yourself you were born with your personality faults (genetics) and are therefore forced to accept them, remind yourself that you are also a product of your environment and your conscious decisions; you have the ability to adapt.
 If you fall into the habit of blaming other things and people (environment) entirely for your troubles, remind yourself that it is also your own construction and decision-making which control your life.
 And if you are in the habit of blaming yourself (free will) for everything, remind yourself that there are things out of your control.